Hossam-Sayed/todo/README.md

 # To-Do App

 With To-Do, you'll never miss an important appointment, writing down todos, taking notes and more.

+### Versions

+The app is still in the development phase.

 <div align=right>

 **[`🔝`](#top)**
 </div>